coolboiime/tunnelChecker/README.md

 2. __TUNCHECKER__ - The script location inside the Docker container (default is /data/transmission-home/tunchecker.sh)

 ## Working Directories
-- `tunchecker_helper.sh` - This file can exist anywhere accessible.
+- `tunchecker_helper.sh` - This file can exist anywhere accessible
-- `tunchecker.sh` - This file should exist inside the Transmission home folder.
+- `tunchecker.sh` - This file should exist inside the Transmission home folder

 ## Scenario
 Since the Docker container and the host cannot cross-communicate through the shell, the helper file runs the `docker exec` command to launch the script located inside the Transmission home folder.